manifold-systems/manifold/docs/articles/metaprogramming.md

 # Insanity

-Using the javac plug-in mechanism I went ahead and built a [metaprogramming framework](https://github.com/manifold-systems/manifold) for the Java compiler, supporting Java versions 8 - 18.
+Using the javac plug-in mechanism I went ahead and built a [static metaprogramming framework](https://github.com/manifold-systems/manifold) for the Java compiler, it currently supports JDK versions 8, 11, 17, & 18.
 It is largely experimental and replete with unforgivable hacks into javac internals.
-Along the way
-I learned a great deal about javac's architecture and have come to appreciate its codebase.
+Along the way I learned a great deal about javac's architecture and have come to appreciate its codebase.
 I am grateful for its well composed design, otherwise the Frankenstein-level surgery required to dynamically add, modify, and replace parts would not have been possible.
 I'm sure the Oracle Java lords are overjoyed to learn of this.
 But I digress.

 Anyhow, I built this a few years back and have since cobbled together libraries for direct, type-safe access to structured resources.
 These include GraphQL, JSON, XML, JavaScript, Java Templates, and several others.
-Projects can simply add these libraries as dependencies to trick the compiler into believing JSON files, for example, are Java types.
+Simply add these libraries as project dependencies to trick the compiler into believing JSON files, for example, are Java types.
 No separate build steps, no agents or class loader shenanigans, naturally incremental, schema-first oriented, and fully IDE integrated (IntelliJ).

 The components produced from this framework are called "type manifolds" because they more or less bolt onto javac's type system